Some of the links included in this article are from our advertisers. Read about how we make money.

-I drink coffee almost every day and it can be an expensive habit.
+I drink coffee almost every day.
+It can be an expensive habit.
 If you own a Keurig, which is a single cup coffee maker, then you know how pricey it can be for just one cup of coffee.

 In order to save money with my Keurig, I use the Ekobrew reusable K-Cup.
-This saves me hundreds of dollars per year and all I have to do is buy coffee that is ground and fill the K-cup myself.
+This saves me hundreds of dollars per year.
+All I have to do is buy coffee that is ground and fill the K-cup myself.

 Then I went home and started measuring.
-I figured out that in order to fill the the refillable k-cup, it takes about 1/8 of a cup of ground coffee to fill it to the line.
-I was able to get 15 scoops from the bag which means that I could have about 15 cups of (10 oz) coffee for a total of $2.98!
+I figured out that it only takes 1/8 of a cup of ground coffee to fill the reusable K-cup.
+I was able to get 15 scoops of coffee from the bag.
+That means that I could have 15 cups of (10 oz) coffee for a total of $2.98!

 - One cup from Starbucks – Tall coffee (12 oz) is $1.65

 - 12 pack of K-Cups for $11.95 – This is about $1 per cup

 - 50 pack of Green Mountain Coffee for $27.78 – Comes out to around 55 cents per cup

 - Ekobrew Refillable Cup for the Keurig – Roughly 20 cents per cup

 Clearly Ekobrew is the most frugal choice.
 If you’re like me, you’ll find it tough to spend $1 or more for a cup of coffee now that you know you can do it cheaper.
 And the savings can really add up over time.